 Price: The Free Edition lets you host 10 attendees.
 At $10 per month per host, its Meeting Edition allows up to 100 participants.
 Its Webinar-25 Plan costs $19 per month per host, is suitable for conducting webinars, and can accommodate 25 attendees.
 The price scales up to $79 per month per host in the Webinar-250 Plan with 250 attendees and more cloud storage.

 Zoho Meeting is built for collaboration of remote teams through online meetings and video conferencing, but the company also offers webinar features with this product.
 Their browser-based sessions let you screen share, conduct Q&A and polls, and allow attendees to raise their hands as well as talk to ask questions.

-Though it may not be your typical landing page experience, you can customize the registration forms by adding your logo and other custom fields.
+Though it’s not your typical landing page experience, you can customize the registration forms by adding your logo and other custom fields.
 It’s also possible to embed the form on your website and blog posts to solicit webinar sign ups.
-During your webinar, you can filter the sign ups based on prerequisites like filling a survey and keep spammers at bay.
+During your webinar, you get to filter the sign ups based on prerequisites like filling a survey and keep spammers at bay.

 Overall it’s a simple webinar platform with basic functionalities for broadcasting to an audience.
 But it falls short in marketing, so once you’ve learned the ropes of conducting webinars, you’ll probably want to advance on to a more premium webinar software from our list.

 The company also offers Zoho ShowTime, which is a learning management system (LMS) for delivering virtual training.
 It’s pretty similar to Zoho Meeting in its features, so it might also make a decent webinar service for your needs.

 It’s suitable for creators who want to house their webinars, email list management, and basic marketing automation in one place.